MicrosoftDocs/Devices-docs/surface/wake-on-power-for-surface.md

 ---

-# Wake on Power for Surface devices
+# Wake-on-Power for Surface devices

 Surface devices can be powered off while you're away from your desk, or set to hibernate mode to save battery life.
-To improve the manageability of these devices, Wake on Power enables compatible Surface devices to automatically start when they're reconnected to power.
-To configure Wake on Power, you can use Surface Enterprise Management Mode (SEMM) either through Surface UEFI Configurator or the UEFI Manager.
+To improve the manageability of these devices, Wake-on-Power enables compatible Surface devices to automatically start when they're reconnected to power.
+To configure Wake-on-Power, you can use Surface Enterprise Management Mode (SEMM) either through Surface UEFI Configurator or the UEFI Manager.

-The Wake on Power feature is available on the following devices:
+The Wake-on-Power feature is available on the following devices:

 - Surface Pro 9 (commercial SKUs only)
 - Surface Pro 9 with 5G